Vishwa-Karthik/Wallet-App-UI-Design/README.md

 # WALLET - APP

-A simple user-interface design of wallet like application.
+A simple user-interface design of wallet like application using Flutter x Dart.

 ### Add Dependencies